 It’s also important to note that this solution does have a few potential drawbacks.
 Since the purpose of a standard mole trap is to kill the animal, this is an aggressive solution that some homeowners may not feel comfortable with.
 In addition, some states have made it illegal to set traps that kill moles.
 Also, remember that catching one backyard mole doesn’t mean you’ve eliminated the problem.
 Other moles may quickly take up residence in the tunnels left behind.
 You’ll likely need to trap several moles before a tunnel goes dormant.

 Trap and Release

-If you’re looking for a safe, effective, and humane way to get rid of moles in your yard, the trap and release method is an excellent option.
+If want to know how to get rid of moles in your yard in a safe, effective, and humane way, the trap and release method is an excellent option.
 However, this is not a great solution for homeowners who are squeamish about coming into contact with a live mole.

 To humanely trap a mole, start by using a shovel to flatten down all visible molehills.
 Then, move away from the area.
 Ideally, you’ll want to find a location that’s downwind from the holes you’ve covered over and where you can still see the trails.